azureossd/azureossd.github.io/_posts/2020-09-15-unable-to-download-static-content-php-on-azure-app-service-linux.md

         curl -X PUT --data-binary @apache2.conf https://$mysamplesite:<publishing-password>@mysamplesite.scm.azurewebsites.net/api/vfs/site/wwwroot/apache2.conf -v
         ````

-        ### If your site is in an ASE (App Service Environment), then use below samples: Assuming your site name is mysamplesite and ase domain name is contoso.com
+        ### If your site is in an ASE (App Service Environment), then use below samples.
+Assuming your site name is mysamplesite and ase domain name is contoso.com.

         #### If uploading from a Linux Machine:
         ```